CADViewer/cadviewer-script-library/README.md

 6E: Make sure the /cadviewer/ folder has the right owner structure, for example, sudo chown -R www-data:www-data /var/www/html/cadviewer

+6G: If installing on a clean VM, such as Google Cloud or other providers, ensure that in addition to Apache, PHP is installed: ***sudo apt install php***

+6H: If installing on a clean VM, such as Google Cloud or other providers, for CAD conversion, ensure that fontconfig is installed: ***sudo apt -y install fontconfig***

 Once the 5: script handler is installed and 6: permissions settings are done, the HTML samples under /cadviewer/html/ can be run from a web-browser.

 Use **http://localhost/cadviewer/html/CADViewer_fileloader_80.html** as a starting point (assuming that your have installed under http://localhost).

 See please see troubleshooting in: https://github.com/CADViewer/cadviewer-php-scripts , when using ***PHP***.